restocat/restocat/README.md

 * `this.$context.referrer` – the current [URI](https://github.com/catberry/catberry-uri) object that contains the current referrer.

 * `this.$context.locator` – the [Service Locator](https://github.com/catberry/catberry-locator) of the application.
-* `this.$context.forward('collection_name', 'handle_name')` – forwarding the current request to a other collection.
+* `this.$context.forward(collection_name:String, handle_name:String)` – forwarding the current request to a other collection.
 This method is useful for creating a sub-collection flow
 * `this.$context.notFound()` - correct 404 response from the server
+* `this.$context.redirect(uri:String, statusCode:Number)` - correct http redirect
+* `this.$context.notSend()` - a message to restocat what to call the send method is not necessary, we'll do it. **Attention!
+It can not be caused by formatters and errorHandler**

 # Events